Top 9 Things to Do in Nairobi, Kenya

 Stroll through Nairobi Arboretum

-The Nairobi Arboretum has the finest collection of trees and shrubs in Eastern Africa, and a guided plant or birdwalk there before your safari can provide an excellent orientation to the local landscape.
+Nairobi Arboretum has the finest collection of trees and shrubs in Eastern Africa.
+A guided plant or bird walk there can provide an excellent orientation to the local landscape.

 Sign up for the Ujuzi Newsletter!